 Get your Xi’an food fix at the Muslim Quarter

 Xi’an Silk Road history comes fully to the fore in its Muslim Quarter.
 Spread over several blocks, the Muslim Quarter of Xi’an is home to a vast majority of the city’s Muslim population.
-The area teems with mosques, markets, and halal restaurants, making for an interesting cultural detour on your China itinerary.
+The area teems with mosques, markets, and halal restaurants, making for an interesting cultural detour.

 If you’re already growing weary of Chinese food, the Muslim Quarter is a great place to throw a little variety towards your tastebuds.
-Let your mouth water with Muslim and Shaanxi specialities like yangrou paomo (lamb stew with unleavened bread), rouchuan (meat skewers) and jiasan (steamed buns filled with meat and soup broth).
+Let your mouth water with Muslim and Shaanxi specialties like yangrou paomo (lamb stew with unleavened bread), rouchuan (meat skewers), and jiasan (steamed buns filled with meat and soup broth).

 Where to stay in Xi’an

 Although it’s a city of 8.7 million people, choosing where to stay in Xi’an is surprisingly easy for travellers as there’s a huge selection of excellent accommodations wedged within the old city walls where you’ll spend most of your time exploring.
 Here are a few of the best hotels in Xi’an:

 - PuSu Jade Boutique Hotel: Set beside the old city wall of Xi’an, this delightful boutique hotel unloads an accommodations experience like none other in the city.
 Rustic natural wood headboards, shelves, and floors are accented by nature-inspired design elements for a wholly unique look.